Email Marketing in 2019

 - 88% of marketers say email marketing is bringing them a positive ROI. � ExactTarget �2014 State of Marketing�

 Long story short, the email marketing San Diego businesses need works.
 As a matter of fact, it has one of the highest ROIs in the digital marketing world.
 The major problem?
 People are doing it wrong or are scared of it.

 Most people are comfortable sending out monthly newsletters as they view this as less intrusive and the expectation of the end user.
 Not to make too bold of a statement but this is not truly email marketing and in turn, typically does not work or lead to business.

 Why you ask?
 Well, most newsletters I receive are loaded with a ton of content, usually pulled from other sources, and are not formatted to speak to the end users need.
 This shotgun approach helps in some scenarios, but most people move right past these monthly newsletters.
+If you want your business to be successful you have to focus on email marketing San Diego residents actually care about.
 How do I know…experience and of course data.

 You are not emailing enough…

-When I discuss email marketing with clients this is one of the biggest hurdles to get over.
+When I discuss email marketing San Diego clients find that this is one of the biggest hurdles to get over.
 Again, most people are a bit gun shy about email marketing.
 Why you ask?
 Well, the most general response I get is that it is annoying.